Kajalbhadani1995/Customer-Behavior-analysis/README.md

 * The company is getting fewer new customers.
 * Clothes category is being bought more by the young adults.
 * The company has got 1053 subscribed customer.
-* They are getting more sales from their loyal customers and the average age of the loyal customers is 44.
+* They are getting more sales from their loyal customers which is $162690 and the average age of the loyal customers is 44.
 * Although The company has 2721 loyal customers but only 759 customers have subscribed them.
 * Most purchased product by loyal customer is jewelry.
 * The company has got new customer in March and August and very less in October.